Time is money.

 - The development of individual steps of the process together with stakeholders.

 The first two points are essential to the success of the implementation.
-In my experience, I often met PPMs who implemented great processes (in theory).
+In my experience, I often met PPMs who implemented great resource planning processes (in theory).
 But in the end, nobody used them because people didn’t see the real value from their implementation.
 Of course, you can always just tell people to do it - but that's probably not the point. ;) In other words - you have to sell your workflow to others.

 The last point, on the other hand, comes with two advantages - the first is that if people participate in the creation process, they will be more willing to implement it later (after all, I came up with it myself!).
 Secondly, onboarding and understanding the workflow will be easier in this case.
 Not to mention the time and effectiveness of the implementation as well.